datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 #### Be mindful when choosing colors

-Choosing colors that work for the story you're trying to convey with your visualization is importnat.
+Choosing colors that work for the story you're trying to convey with your visualization is important.
 Avoiding colors that are hard to see on a screen or when projected, such as pastels, is a good idea.
 Additionally, red-green color blindness is common and leads to difficulty in distinguishing reds from greens.
 Simply avoiding making comparisons between these two colors is a good first step when visualizing data.

 ![Choosing appropriate colors for visualizations is important](images/01_good_plots/01_dataviz_good_plots-2.png)